- SAP previously stated that it would not support ECC beyond 2025.

 Will it be charged or not charged?

 SAP knows that dropping support for ECC post-2025 would lead to a wholesale search for alternative support providers.
 Our research indicates that most SAP ERP customers will still be on ECC by 2025.
-SAP would not at all want to drive customers away from ECC support through SAP as it would lead to a great enlargement of the SAP third-party support industry.
+SAP would not at all want to drive customers away from ECC support through SAP as it would lead to a vast enlargement of the SAP third-party support industry.
 SAP’s margin is its support, so it cannot jeopardize this income stream, as this would also mean a massive loss of margin for SAP.
 Support is the easiest money that SAP makes.
-And their threat to drop customers rings hollow — in fact, this is apparent simply by observing how SAP responds when a customer states they will not be renewing support.
+And their threat to drop customers rings hollow — in fact, this is apparent by merely observing how SAP responds when a customer states they will not be renewing support.

 SAP, as our S/4HANA Implementation Study shows, is not in a position to demand a support premium for ECC post-2025.
 But they will likely convince many customers to hand over a premium for support regardless.